PrefectHQ/prefect/docs/guides/automations.md

 === ".deploy"

-    To follow a more python based approach to deploy, you can explore .deploy to expose similar fields
+    To follow a more python based approach to create a deployment, you can use `flow.deploy` as in the example below.

     ```python
     # .deploy only needs a name, valid work pool